-International banking and foreign investment information
+International banking and foreign investments

 Though the two are often confused, an international savings account is not the same thing as an offshore account.
 In many cases, offshore accounts are used for investment or strategic tax purposes.
 In contrast, the purpose of an international savings account might be to provide better access to your funds globally, to take advantage of higher interest rates, to diversify risk or to bet on a particular currency.